DLibatique/CLAS102-F19/_pages/4-grading.md

 ## Final Exam or Paper

-As a final requirement for the course, **you will choose whether to complete an exam or an essay**.
-I prefer that you make your own choice rather than I dictate one format for the entire class, as some students prefer studying for exams, while others prefer writing essays.
+As a final requirement for the course, **you will choose whether to complete an exam or a paper**.
+I prefer that you make your own choice rather than I dictate one format for the entire class, as some students prefer studying for exams, while others prefer writing papers.

-In class on **Friday, November 22**, I will circulate a sign-up sheet where you will write down your preference for either an exam or essay.
-The date and time of the final exam and the due date and time for the final essay will be dictated by the registrar; I will update once that information is published.
+In class on **Friday, November 22**, I will circulate a sign-up sheet where you will write down your preference for either an exam or a paper.
+The date and time of the final exam and the due date and time for the final paper will be dictated by the registrar; I will update once that information is published.

-The essay/exam, due to its singular nature and timing at the end of the semester, is the only element of the grading contract that I will grade subjectively.
+The exam/paper, due to its singular nature and timing at the end of the semester, is the only element of the grading contract that I will grade subjectively.
 As a result, the grade ranges for each will impact movement for your semester grade as follows:

 The final exam will be graded out of **100 points**.
 - A grade of **80 or higher** improves your semester grade by one stop (e.g., from a - to a letter, from a letter to a +, from a + to the - in the next range, etc.).